ActivityWatch/aw-webui/README.md

 ### Using your main install's data

 If you want to actively iterate on `aw-webui` with your local production data (with your production server running), you'll want to use a development build, automatically update it, and connect to your production data.
-To do this, in `aw-webui` soruce directory, in one terminal window run:
+To do this, in `aw-webui` source directory, in one terminal window run:

 ```bash
 AW_SERVER_URL="'http://localhost:5600'" npx vue-cli-service build --watch --dest=../aw-server/static